 Depp’s pub interview with MacGowan is more like a conversation of humorous recollections.
 Their banter also includes MacGowan saying that before he was famous, he made money as a “rent boy.”
 MacGowan quips, “Just hand jobs.
 It’s just a job in hand.”
 MacGowan also tells Depp that Depp has probably never had to be a rent boy because Depp’s good looks gave him a lot of opportunities.
 “You’re a sugar cube baby,” MacGowan says to a chuckling Depp.
 “You’re so cute, you make me sick, actually.”

 In another part of the interview, they joke about Depp’s “Pirates of the Caribbean” movie franchise.
 (Depp has said that Richards was the biggest influence in how Depp portrays the “Pirates of the Caribbean” character Jack Sparrow.
 Richards has also appeared in multiple “Pirates” movies as Jack Sparrow’s father.)
-“What made you think I was able to stay away during ‘Pirates’?”
+“What made you think I was able to stay awake during ‘Pirates’?”
 MacGowan aks Depp.
 Depp replies with a laugh, “What makes you think I did?,” implying that he had a hard time staying awake too.

 MacGowan’s interview with Adams focuses a lot on Irish history.
 It’s here where MacGowan gives a lot of commentary about his affinity for the IRA and how his songwriting was an extension of his ideological beliefs.
 MacGowan mentions more than once that he didn’t become an IRA soldier, but he became a musician instead to express his political views.